nicolezattarin/VQE-minimization-strategies/ResultsSummary/Benchmarks_scipy_iminuit.md

 <img src="images/2lay6qub.png"  width="800"/>
 we see that accuracy increases if the algorithm finds it's way to the best earlier, without oscillating around a fixed value as in 4 qubits 4 layers. note that running the same algorithm different times may produce a bit different output.

+(performed locally)

+#AAVQE

+We now perform an Adiabatically Assisted VQE as explained in [Addressing hard classical problems with Adiabatically Assisted Variational Quantum Eigensolvers](https://arxiv.org/abs/1806.02287v1).

+We repeat the simulation with different minimization algorithms for VQE optimization during adiabatic discretic evolution.

+(performed on Galileo, 1cpu per task, 1 thread set in qibo)